 Summer in Calgary might be short, but it’s also (usually) very hot.
-Take advantage and explore the largest city of Alberta with our guide of 30 things to do in Calgary in summer.
+Take advantage and explore the largest city of Alberta with our guide of 45 things to do in Calgary in summer, including many fun day trips at the end.

-The greatest thing about summer is undeniably the possibility of being outside all day long.
+The greatest thing about summer is the possibility of being outside all day.
 Who wouldn’t like that?
 Calgary offers a lot of outdoor activities during the summer for locals and visitors alike.

-We’ve been living in Calgary for more than five years, and even though we head to the mountains whenever we can, we also like staying in the city to recharge and have fun.
+We’ve been living in Calgary for over a decade, and even though we head to the mountains whenever possible, we also like staying in the city to recharge and have fun.
 Hopefully, you will enjoy the below summer activities as much as we do.

-You won’t find ordinary things to do in this post, if you are looking for shopping or restaurant tips, for example.
-Instead, this is an adventure guide for people loving the outdoors, you know, our kind of people.
+In this post, you won’t find ordinary things to do if you are looking for shopping or restaurant tips.
+Instead, this is an adventure guide for people who love the outdoors (with some rainy options), you know, our kind of people.

 Enjoy the summer in Calgary!